 In the past few years, though, a new type of enterprise software has emerged that addresses these and other challenges associated with organizational video.
-The market calls it a Video Content Management System (VCMS) or an Enterprise Video Platform (EVP) — although just as commonly people refer to it as the “Corporate YouTube.”
+The market calls it a Video Content Management System (video CMS) — although just as commonly people refer to it as a secure video library.

-A VCMS is a content repository that is built for the specific needs of video.
-Located either in the cloud or installed on a server behind your firewall, a VCMS can help you solve the problems of enterprise video, by:
+A video CMS is a content repository that is built for the specific needs of video.
+Located either in the cloud or installed on a server behind your firewall, a video CMS can help you solve the problems of enterprise video by: